Tyndaris nears launch of convertible bond fund - source

 Before that, he was a member of JPMorgan's convertible-arbitrage team, trading one of the largest proprietary books in London.
 Daniel, meanwhile, was previously head of equity derivatives and convertible bond sales at Citigroup in Paris.

-The pair joined Tyndaris as partners in May 2015 from Castle Harbour Securities after plans to distribute a fund there failed to get off the ground.
+The pair joined Tyndaris in May 2015 from Castle Harbour Securities after plans to launch a fund there failed to get off the ground.

-Tyndaris, set up in 2012 by Raffaele Costa, one of the co-founders of Man Group (EMG.L) unit GLG Partners, also runs a real estate fund.
+Tyndaris, set up in 2012 by Raffaele Costa, one of the co-founders of Man Group unit GLG Partners, also runs a real estate fund. ($1 = 0.8884 euros) (Reporting by Simon Jessop; Editing by Keith Weir)

+BRUSSELS, April 10 The following are mergers under review by the European Commission and a brief guide to the EU merger process: